In Memoriam: Margaret Thatcher: Content

 The album's full-length tracks are 1940s-inspired "So Long, So Long", and folky "Waiting for Margaret to Go".
 They are interspersed with shorter tracks, quotes, and samples including "Ding-Dong!
 The Witch Is Dead" from 1939's The Wizard of Oz.

-Electronica-themed track The Day the Lady Died credits Czech electro band Midi Lidi, who later released an extended version on their own SoundCloud identifying it as a reworking of their track "Je toho hodně co říct".
+Electronica-themed track The Day the Lady Died credits Czech electro band Midi Lidi, who later released an extended version on their own SoundCloud identifying it as a reworking of their track "Je toho hodně co říct" ("There's Much To Say").

 Some of the album tracks had previously featured in the band's live set, including "So Long, So Long" in 2009 concerts (introduced with a request not to put it on YouTube until the EP's release) and "Pinochet Bids Farewell from Beyond the Grave" which was performed by band member Phil Moody during the band's final concert in 2012 and issued on the live DVD Going, Going – Live at Leeds City Varieties (under the title "Pinochet’s Love Song").